 In July 2017 the Commission adopted a communication containing guidelines on the application of PRIIPs.

 The Joint Committee of the ESAs (EBA, ESMA and EIOPA) have issued Q&As on the KID, which are periodically updated, and are intended to promote supervisory convergence on the contents of the KID.
-On 19 July 2018, the most recent version of the Q&As and an updated flow diagram for the risk and reward calculations in the KID were published.
+On 19 July 2018, the most recent version of the Q&As was published.

 Due to the cross-over between MiFID2 and PRIIPs in a number of key areas, Guidance issued in relation to MiFID2/MiFIR may be relevant.
 Further information is available on the MiFID2 Topic Guide.
 In addition, PRIIPs crosses over into the Insurance Distribution Directive (IDD).
 Guidance from the European Insurance and Occupational Pensions Authority (EIOPA) is available on the EIOPA website.